portal-hq/rn-swift-example/README.md

 3. Run `pod install`

-4. Now open your project's `.xcworkspace` (you will need to close out of the `.xcodeproj` first if it is open for this to work right.)
+4. Now open your project's `.xcworkspace` (you will need to close out of the `.xcodeproj` first if it is open.)

-5. Do another buid / run in Simulator to make sure it works
+5. Do another build / run in the Simulator to make sure it works

 ## JavaScript Code Integration <a name = "jsintegration"></a>